Root Canal Treatment El Reno

 • The tooth will be filled to restore the lost structure and sealed to prevent reinfection.

 Depending on the amount of tissue that has to be removed, a root canal can sometimes make a tooth more likely to crack, which is why your dentist may recommend placing a crown at a follow-up appointment.
 Thankfully, after the initial procedure, any pain should have already stopped.
-On occasion, we may need to partner with a local specialist and can do so with your best interest in mind.
+On occasion, we may need to partner with a local specialist and can do so with your best interests in mind.